ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 The open form can be introduced in two different ways.

-Open polymorphic variants appear when using a catch-all pattern, either the underscore `_` symbol or a variable:
+Open polymorphic variants appear when using a catch-all pattern, either the underscore `_` symbol or a name:
 ```ocaml
 # let g = function
     | `Broccoli -> "Broccoli"